AWS

 curl -o .env https://raw.githubusercontent.com/nebari-dev/nebari-infrastructure-core/main/.env.example

 Then uncomment and fill in the AWS block and the GitOps tokens.
+For .gitignore setup and GitOps token configuration, see Secrets and credentials in the Prepare to deploy guide.

 AWS credentials